camero2734/PFIC_8621/README.md

 That's all of the data needed.
 It will then generate a PDF for each PFIC in the `outputs/YEAR` folder, named `REFERENCE_ID.pdf`.
 For example, if you have `vwce.xlsx` and `spyy.xlsx` in the `inputs` folder, and run the program for 2025, it will generate:
 - `outputs/2025/vwce.pdf`
 - `outputs/2025/spyy.pdf`

-You can then include these with your tax return.